Alderman Lopez, Are You Kidding? Lopez Statement on Susan Russell’s Dismissal

 - More dollars for animal care and control (yes to some extent that has occurred but Chicago remains under funded).
 However, this is hardly Lopez alone that created more funding, Alderman Nick Sposato and others are as responsible.

 - Finding a way that more pets can be permitted in condominiums and rentals and without paying fees some can not afford for the privilege: Chicago needs far more Pet Friendly Housing, especially in some neighborhoods.
+One group which is affiliated with Lopez that might have helped has, to my knowledge done nothing, however Anti Cruelty Society is working on this issue.

 - Number one reason animals die is behavior.
 CACC needs a full time qualified behavior professional (not just a dog trainer, and full time – some who are very qualified and talented do generously help out when they can) to assess dogs, help to rehab others, provide enhanced enrichment programs for cats and dogs and also training; and provide advice in the community so people who have adopted a pet may not need to return that pet or may feel compelled to relinquish a pet in the first place.